tedsuo/soundline/Readme.md

 ## Server

 ### app.js
 Simple node.js/mongodb backend.
 Serves up the client files, builds the templates, and has RESTful endpoints for the various client-side models.
+All id's are created on the client-side, no session storage or security.

 ## Client
 Front-end is written using backbone.js, twitter bootstrap, and the SoundCloud javascript SDK.
 It follows a "standard" application layout, and namespaces all of it's components under the SL namespace to avoid cluttering up the global namespace.
 The app is seperated into the following pieces: